jobbrIO/demo/README.md

 });
 ```
 ## JobRunner
-In order to run jobs create a Console application project JobRunner which compiles into the JobRunner.exe configured in the ForkedExecution configuration above.
+In order to run jobs create a Console application project JobRunner which compiles into the JobRunner.exe executable configured in the ForkedExecution configuration above.

 ```
 Install-Package Jobbr.Runtime.Console